 Here’s how it works – each month, they pick 5 books and you get to choose one book or skip until the next month.
 If you want to add any extra books, then you get them at a discounted price.

-Here’s a look at the September Book of the Month picks:
+Here’s a look at the September Book of the Month selections.

 The Most Anticipated September 2020 Book Releases